 4. Fix the Ticket

-• Correct the issue promptly.
+• Correct the issue immediately.

 • Some states may allow you to show proof of correction to reduce fines.

-• Be prepared with evidence and arguments.
+• Be prepared with evidence and arguments about safety and compliance.

-6. Follow Up
+5. Follow Up

 • Keep records of all transactions and communications.